How It Works

 As each individual has different levels and grades of scarring, the amount of time you continue needling varies from user to user.
 The length of time that you continue rolling is controlled by the size, depth and area of scarring, your ability to produce collagen and elastin and your individual healing time response.
 Your skin is naturally renewed every 40 days (1 cycle).
 Results will be noticeable from your Clear Skincare Skin & Scalp Roller after 2 cycles (80 days).
 Significant results will be evident after 4 to 6 cycles.
 You should continue rolling until you are happy with the results and feel your scars/lines/wrinkles have infilled sufficiently and your skin tone has evened.
 Alternatively you can continue to roll indefinitely.

 Results vary from person to person, with users experiencing 90% improvement to the scarring and others less than 50%.
 However all users will see some form of improvement in their scarring, skin texture and tone.

-In my experience, results vary between patients, with some acheiving 90% improvement in scarring and others less than 50%.
-However, all patients acheive some improvements.
+In my experience, results vary between patients, with some achieving 90% improvement in scarring and others less than 50%.
+However, all patients achieve some improvements.